TheHutGroup/Horizon-Public-Docs/examples/product/index.md

 ---
 layout: default
-title: Product Page
+title: Product
 parent: Examples & Concepts
-nav_order: 3
+nav_order: 6
 ---

-# Product Page
+# Product
 On our platform, product pages are made up of product content, reviews and recommendations.
 These can all be accessed easily through the product query.

 ## Relationships